Everything you need to know about Seville’s Feria de Abril

 Tips:

-• If you are learning flamenco dance and you want to buy a traditional dress, Feria dresses are usually completely unsuitable for dancing onstage as they are too restrictive.
+• Feria dresses are for show!
+They’re usually completely unsuitable for flamenco dancing as they are too restrictive.

 • Whatever you wear, don’t forget to think about your feet!